 There are rare and extreme circumstances in which this type of injury requires emergency intervention.
 The vast majority of neck disc herniation falls into the category of a chronic problem.
-Neck disc herniation does often manifest in the symptoms listed above, but the intensity and timing of the symptoms varies slightly on a case by case basis.
+Neck disc herniation does often manifest in the symptoms listed above, but the intensity and timing of the symptoms vary slightly on a case-by-case basis.
 Receiving adequate treatment depends on an accurate diagnosis, so seeking professional help early is essential for maximal recovery.

 Neck herniated disc can be diagnosed with spinal imaging such as MRI.
 An MRI study can identify the level, location, and stage of neck disc herniation more accurately than symptomatic presentation.
-High quality digital x-ray can also identify the stages of spinal degeneration which correlates with risk of neck disc herniation and expectation of maximal recovery.
+A high-quality digital x-ray can also identify the stages of spinal degeneration which correlates with the risk of neck disc herniation and the expectation of maximal recovery.

-For many individuals with neck herniated disc, conservative care is the best option.
-It stands to reason that if neck disc herniation is a byproduct of improper alignment and stress in the cervical spine, correcting these issues leads to resolution of symptoms and delays progression.
+For many individuals with neck herniated discs, conservative care is the best option.
+It stands to reason that if the neck disc herniation is a byproduct of improper alignment and stress in the cervical spine, correcting these issues leads to the resolution of symptoms and delays progression.

 There are a variety of treatment options for neck disc herniation.
 Most conventional approaches are focused on symptom alleviation rather than cause correction.
 At first, it is common to be prescribed muscle relaxers or pain medications.
 If those fail, physical therapy is often the next step.
 Once these options have been exhausted more invasive procedures enter the picture, such as injections or surgery.